wtf-fivem-mods/wtf_characters/README.md

 -- Calling this function outside of any thread will result in an error.
 WTF.WaitForCharacter()

+--- WTF.OnCharacterSelect(callback)
+-- Useful function used to react to player being selected (or reselected).
+-- Pass a callback which receives `character` as an argument.
+-- This function can be called outside of a thread.
+WTF.OnCharacterSelect(cb)

+--- WTF.RegisterCharacterEvent(event, callback)
+-- You can register custom events that other resources can trigger for your -- character.
+The `event` parameter is typically a string.
+--
+-- For example: wtf_banking may send an event "wtf_banking:receiveTransfer"
+-- which allows you to register a callback to react whenever this event is -- triggered.
+--
+-- The `callback` parameter receives a `data` argument with the event's data.
+WTF.RegisterCharacterEvent(event, callback)

+--- WTF.TriggerCharacterEvent(uid, event, data)
+-- The counter to RegisterCharacterEvent.
+You can trigger character events for -- other online characters, all you need is their character's `uid`.
+--
+-- The event is the name of the event you'd like to trigger -- (i.e. in the last example, "wtf_banking:receiveTransfer") and -- `data` is whatever data/object to send with the event -- (i.e. { from = 1234, amount = 500 })
+WTF.TriggerCharacterEvent(uid, event, data)

 --- Character object
 -- The character returned from the API has the following structure:
 {
-  uid, -- a unique id, use this to persist data related to this character firstName, lastName,
+    uid, -- a unique id, use this to persist data related to this character firstName,
+    lastName,
 }

 --- Example
 -- This is an example client side lua:

-Citizen.CreateThread(function()
+WTF.OnCharacterSelect(
+    function(character)
+        print("Character UID: " .. tostring(character.uid))
+        print("Character firstName: " .. tostring(character.firstName))
+        print("Character lastName: " .. tostring(character.lastName))
+    end
+)

+WTF.RegisterCharacterEvent(
+    "wtf_banking:receiveTransfer",
+    function(data)
+        print("We got money! " .. data.amount)
+    end
+)

+-- alternative to WTF.OnCharacterSelect(), here's WTF.WaitForCharacter()

+Citizen.CreateThread(
+    function()
         local character = WTF.WaitForCharacter()
-    -- the script waits on the above line until character is selected print('Character UID: '..tostring(character.uid))
+        -- the script waits on the above line until character is selected print("Character UID: " .. tostring(character.uid))
-    print('Character firstName: '..tostring(character.firstName))
-    print('Character lastName: '..tostring(character.lastName))
+        print("Character firstName: " .. tostring(character.firstName))
+        print("Character lastName: " .. tostring(character.lastName))

         -- ... later on during the life of your resource

         while true do
             Citizen.Wait(1)
             local character = WTF.GetCharacter() -- returns instantly
             -- e.g. render something
         end

         -- You can always call WTF.WaitForCharacter() if you're unsure if -- the character is available.
-It will return instantly if it is. end)
+It will return instantly if it is.

+        -- Example of triggering a character event local data = {from = 1234, amount = 500}
+        WTF.TriggerCharacterEvent(1337, "wtf_banking:receiveTransfer", data)
+    end
+)
 ```

 # Dependencies